pauradev/pages/pages/01.Blog/01.Art-resources/44.print-ondemand-glossary/item.md

 <h3>POD</h3>
 POD or “Print On Demand” simply means we only print your products when you need them.
 This is different from other services because we only print out the items you sell.
 There are no minimums and no need to keep a large stock of inventory.
 This eliminates any waste or excess product which translates to less overhead.
 <h3>DTG</h3>
-DTG or “Direct To Garment” refers to the printing process we use here at Print Aura.
+DTG or “Direct To Garment” refers to the printing process we use here at Printaura.
 We have special printers that are able to print designs and images directly onto fabric.
 We print digitally as opposed to using screens.
 DTG printing allows us to offer no minimum orders!
 <h3>Screen Printing / Silkscreening</h3>
 Screen printing is a printing process that goes back thousands of years.
 The process involves transferring a design onto a screen and using a squeegee to push ink through the stenciled mesh.
 People still use this technique today.
 It is a great technique but usually requires large minimum orders due to the setup process.
 <h3>Heat Press</h3>